 Canteen Honey Gin

 At Puddingstone Distillery, in Tring, Hertfordshire, they teamed up with the wonderful folks at George Street Canteen in St Albans to create a gin using honey from their own beehives.

 The hives are situated in the café garden which has a stunning view of St Albans Cathedral and gives the bees, access to large green spaces such as the adjacent Verulamium Park, which, at over 100 acres, is host to a huge variety of plant species.

 They opted NOT to infuse the honey into the gin post-distillation as this often results in a final product that can be sweet and one dimensional.
 Distilling allows an extraction of characteristics which better reflect the assorted flora from which the honeybees collected pollen.

 A balance of sweet, crisp floral notes with distilled, herbaceous honey set against tart rosehip, sharp citrus and resinous juniper

 Ideal mixer: Classic Tonic

 Recommended garnish: A slice of lime

 Information provided by brand owner.
 Framework provided by The Gin Guild.

 Brand Owner?
-Edit your business information
+Click here to edit your business/gin information